Rabadash8820/UnityAssemblies/CONTRIBUTING.md

 * Use "Build > Rebuild Solution" instead of just "Build".
 This cleans the solution before building it again.
 * Restart Visual Studio.
 This refreshes some internal caches.
 * Clear all VS-generated files from the solution folder.
 I.e., close Visual Studio, then delete the hidden `.vs/` folder and the `bin/` and `obj/` folders under each test C# project.
-This resets _all_ caches, especially reverting the solution to when you first cloned it.
+This resets _all_ caches, essentially reverting the solution to when you first cloned it.
 Obviously, VS will have to re-generate those folders next time you open the solution, but that shouldn't take long, as this solution is pretty tiny.
 * Make sure you have installed the necessary VS modules.
 For targeting .NET 4.x or .NET Standard x, you will need to install the corresponding SDKs from the Visual Studio installer.

 If none of the above work, make sure that the assemblies being referenced by your current solution configuration _do_ exist on disk.
 Common reasons that they wouldn't include: